 Pitts gets the most attention for the plays he makes individually, and rightfully so.
 But early on against Georgia, it was clear that he served a purpose, even when he didn’t see the ball come his way.
 Pitts’ presence alone dictates a great deal of attention for a defense, and early on in the first half, Pitts helped open up big-play opportunities for both Keon Zipperer and Justin Shorter, the latter of which was a touchdown.

 Unfortunately, midway through the second quarter, after notching two catches for 59 yards and a touchdown, Pitts was taken out of the game by a scary helmet-to-helmet hit.
 He’s questionable for the team’s next matchup against the Arkansas Razorbacks.
-Regardless of his status for the upcoming game, Kyle Pitts has already solidified himself as a superstar on the college football stage and a likely first-round prospect in the 2021 NFL Draft.
+Regardless of his upcoming game status, Kyle Pitts has already solidified himself as a superstar on the college football stage and a likely first-round prospect in the 2021 NFL Draft.

 Kyle Pitts again displays dominant physical traits against Missouri

-NFL Draft prospects require consistency on top of their extraordinary potential in order to rise into the first-round conversation, and Florida TE Kyle Pitts has checked both of those boxes so far in 2020.
+NFL Draft prospects require consistency on top of their extraordinary potential to rise into the first-round conversation, and Florida tight end Kyle Pitts has checked both of those boxes so far in 2020.

 Against the Missouri Tigers in Florida’s fourth contest of the season, Pitts had another standout performance, logging 81 yards on five catches.
-He didn’t find the end zone for the first time this year (Kadarius Toney hogged all the touchdowns), but he was instrumental in helping the Gators drive down the field on several possessions, particularly in the first half, when Florida established and solidified its lead.
+He didn’t find the end zone for the first time this year (Kadarius Toney hogged all the touchdowns).
+Still, he helped the Gators drive down the field on several possessions, particularly in the first half, when Florida established and solidified its lead.

-Pitts has accurately been advertised as a tight end with unnatural finesse for his 6-foot-6, 246-pound frame, but amidst the recognition of his unicorn athlete status, his other more intangible traits go unnoticed, such as his receiving toughness and ball tracking ability.
+Pitts has accurately been advertised as a tight end with unnatural finesse for his 6-foot-6, 246-pound frame.
+Still, amidst recognizing his unicorn athlete status, his other more intangible traits go unnoticed, such as his receiving toughness and ball tracking ability.

 On the Gators’ first offensive drive, Pitts used his dominant length to swipe a defensive back’s arm away after a cut.
 That nuanced use of his physical reach allowed him to gain separation toward the sideline, where he ultimately hauled in a catch from Kyle Trask.
 Later, Pitts again used his precise physicality to gain a step on a defender and completed the play by successfully securing an over-the-shoulder catch down the sideline.